Alabama State House

 The Alabama State House is a state government building in Montgomery, Alabama, United States.
-It houses several state agencies, most notably the Alabama Legislature, which comprises the Alabama Senate and the Alabama House of Representatives.
+It was originally constructed as the Alabama Highway Department Building in 1963.
+It houses several state agencies, most notably the Alabama Legislature, which comprises the Alabama Senate and the Alabama House of Representatives and moved into the building in 1985.
+Due to the construction of a new state house, it is slated to be demolished in 2025.